laurynas-biveinis/dotfiles/emacs/.emacs.d/elpa/vterm-20201113.1531/README.md

 ## Fonts

-If you would like to change the font or face used in a vterm, use the following code:
+You can change the font (the _face_) used in a vterm with the following code:

 ``` emacs
 (add-hook 'vterm-mode-hook